Center for Asian Business

 The Center for Asian Business (CAB) was established in 1995 by the late Fr.
 John P. Daly, S.J. to promote understanding between Asians and Americans through multiple channels, including international business courses, faculty research grants, student scholarships and special lectures and movie screenings.

-The CAB, through its endowment, provides research grants and encourages academic researchers and practitioners to engage in innovative interdisciplinary research involving geopolitical, economic and socio-cultural dynamics of Asian countries through a comparative analysis of institutions, cultural value systems and historical perspectives from both western and Asian perspectives.
+The CAB, through its endowment, provides research grants and encourages academic researchers and practitioners to engage in innovative interdisciplinary research involving geopolitical, economic and socio-cultural dynamics of Asian countries through a comparative analysis of institutions, cultural value systems and historical perspectives.

 The CAB offers summer study scholarships for undergraduates to promote a deeper understanding of Korea, a main trading partner of the U.S. as well as the state of California, as a basis for better communication and the development of collaborative projects.